suffolklibraries/lgc/content/collections/events/unseen-unceasing.md

     content:
       -
         type: text
-        text: 'Saturday Nature Walks meets at The Art Station on 48 High Street in Saxmundham.'
+        text: 'Henry Driver: Unseen & Unceasing will be shown at The Art Station on 48 High Street in Saxmundham.'
   -
     type: paragraph
     content: